paperless-ngx/builder/README.md

 The main workflow is triggered via dispatch.
 The needed inputs can be given as needed or the defaults utilized instead.

-The versions will be built and stored in Git.
+The versions will be built and stored in Git, if something changes.

 Rebuilding the versions may result in no new commit.
 Caching is used to prevent unnecessary rebuilds.